Grimmgork/visctl/README.md

 # visctl
-A webpage wich will display a html-template given by the server.
+A webpage wich will display a html-template given by the server without needing to refresh the page.
-You can let the server switch the visuals of the client to a template posting to the /switch[templatename] endpoint.
+You can let the server switch the visuals of the client to a template by posting to the /switch[templatename] endpoint.

 I use it to display *aesthetic* gifs and videos on a CRT monitor.

 ## Endpoints:

 ```
-GET           /view
+GET           /view                  //the client
-GET           /templates
+GET           /templates             //list of all available templates to display on the client
-GET           /switch
+GET           /switch                //gets the currently selected template of the client
-POST          /switch/[templatename]
+POST          /switch/[templatename] //switches out the template displayed on the client
 ```

 ## Setup: